strato-net/strato-platform/core-strato/solid-vm/Readme.md

 than implementing writable references to characters inside of a string, we simulate that solidity with `SHexDecodeAndTrim or `SAddressToAscii`.

-Prefer to use the exceptions is SolidException rather than `error`.
+Prefer to use the exceptions in SolidException rather than `error`.
 By default, these exceptions will be caught at the end of a `runSM` block, with the exception of `internalError`.
 To catch none of the exceptions, run with `svmDev=true`.